abaldeweg/desk_docu/README.md

 ## Architecture

 All Code needs to be checked.
-For that PHP-CS-Fixer, ESLint, SonarQube, Unit-Tests and E2E-Tests are in place.
+For that PHP-CS-Fixer, ESLint, SonarQube, CI-Tools, Unit-Tests and E2E-Tests are in place.
 Security Alerts for dependencies should be active and Best Practices for coding needs to be followed.
 As frameworks were chosen Symfony and VueJS because of their free licenses and wide spread.
 The resulting code should also be released under a free license.